makersacademy/airport_challenge/README.md

 * In terms of commit messages, I could try noting down how I am structuring them at the moment.
 Maybe next project I can plan to do this.
 * This is harder doing it by yourself as you don't have someone to talk to help you articulate your thinking.
 I guess that is what the duck is for.
 My duck hasn't arrived yet.
 This reflection was in the context of @capacity / $capacity / attr_reader issue (see above.)
 * I've used command+z to undo a lot of code.
 100% test coverage is more important to me than the code at this stage.
 Baby steps.
-* It feels so weird writing the wrong code! e.g this
+* It feels so weird writing the wrong code! e.g:

 ```
 if airport == 'jfk'